nayuki/MamIRC/doc/setup.markdown

 Configuring the web server
 --------------------------

 The MamIRC Processor has a built-in HTTP web server.
-The server port number is set in the "processor.ini" configuration file.
+The server port number is set in the "backend-config.json" configuration file.
 By default, the web server only listens for connections coming from the local machine, not from the LAN or Internet.
 This safety feature forces you to consider how you want to secure your communications.

 Local-only: If you are running the MamIRC Processor and a web browser on the same machine, then there is nothing to configure and you are good to go.
 This case makes sense if you are running a local desktop computer that is always on and has a stable Internet connection, or if you are running MamIRC for development.